 There are no known risks to having a DHA level that is too high in pregnancy, except for the potential of carrying a baby past the due date.

+Should I take more than 1000mg of omega-3 fats per day?
 You do not need to take more than 1000mg of DHA plus EPA per day.
 The research shows that taking more than 1000mg per day will not give you or your baby any extra benefit.